-Understanding invoice factoring fees, hidden costs and what you’ll really be paying.
+Understanding the cost of factoring fees, hidden expenses and what you’ll really be paying.

 Cash flow problems are some of the biggest hurdles that growing businesses face.
 One helpful solution to a cash flow issue is factoring, which has emerged as a flexible alternative to banks when businesses need faster and easier access to cash.
 So what does factoring cost?